R3marks/Jaden-Training/README.md

 You'll need to have Node JS installed to run the server.

 ### Setup
 To host the website locally, you'll need to build the react application and place the build folder inside the server's directory.
-The `jaden-frontend/package.json` file already has config to do this for you.
+This can be achieved by modifying the `jaden-frontend/package.json` file.
 ```JSON
 "build": "react-scripts build && move build ../jaden-backend/public",
 ```